 Without an understanding of the role of culture in student well-being, and how culture shock can impact on student mental health, staff will be less able to identify symptoms of distress, respond appropriately or provide effective support to students that originate from a culture that is different from their own.
 Intercultural competence is a feature of a number of international school accreditation frameworks including ours at CIS, The Council for the Advancement of Standards in Higher Education (CAS) also require faculty that interact with international students to receive regular and on-going training on the role of culture in mental health, and how to support students from different cultures.

-- A new CIS Student Well-Being Workshop includes training for both school and university staff on how to support students that are suffering from abuse or mental ill-health in a culturally competent way
+- A CIS Mental Health & Well-being Workshop includes training for both school and university staff on how to support students that are suffering from abuse or mental ill-health in a culturally competent way

-- Universities UK intends to develop a toolkit to help universities co-create local responses to the needs of their international students—find out more on their blog.
+- Universities UK intends to develop a toolkit to help universities co-create local responses to the needs of their international students

 - Universities may want to draw on learning from early alert committees, tailoring these to focus on student well-being as much as academic success.

 - Learn about how you can become a ‘suicide safer university’ with this guidance from Universities UK and Papyrus